chris-schmitz/L5SimpleFM/readme.md

     <?php

-    namespace L5SimpleFM\FileMakerModels;
+    namespace L5SimpleFM\Models;

     use L5SimpleFM\FileMakerModels\BaseModel;

-    class Example extends BaseModel
+    class User extends BaseModel
     {

-        protected $layoutName = "example";
+        protected $layoutName = "web_User";

     }

-In the `Example` FileMaker model class above, the layout in our FileMaker file would be named `example`.
+In the `Example` FileMaker model class above, the layout in our FileMaker file would be named `web_User`.

 ### A basic call